George Back: Back River Expedition

 By 1832 nothing had been heard of the Arctic explorer John Ross since 1829, and plans were made to find him.
-Back proposed to take fur trade routes to the Great Slave Lake and follow the Great Fish River northeast to Ross's probable location.
-No white man had ever seen this river but it was known from Indian reports (it was later named the Back River).
+Back proposed to take fur trade routes to Great Slave Lake and follow the Great Fish River northeast to Ross's probable location.
+No European had ever seen this river but it was known from Indian reports (it was later named the Back River).

-He left England in February 1833, reached the Great Slave Lake in August where George McLeod of the Hudson's Bay Company had built winter quarters at Fort Reliance at the eastern end of the lake.
+He left England in February 1833, reached Great Slave Lake in August where George McLeod of the Hudson's Bay Company had built winter quarters at Fort Reliance at the eastern end of the lake.
 He located the river on 29 August and returned to the fort to winter.
 In March 1834 he received a packet of letters saying that Ross was back in England and telling him to explore the coast from Ross's King William Land to Franklin's Point Turnagain.
 This was the main unknown region, along with a few hundred miles eastward from Point Barrow and the area around King William Island which was completely misunderstood.

 He set out on 7 June 1834, passed Artillery Lake and Clinton-Colden Lake and reached the river on 28 June.
 He ran east down a river in the barren grounds with 83 rapids but only one portage.
 On 23 July he reached salt water at Chantrey Inlet.
-He explored the inlet, saw King William Island to the north and then unheroically but wisely turned back.
+He explored the inlet, saw King William Island to the north and then wisely turned back.
 He reached Fort Reliance on 27 September 1834 and England on 8 September 1835.

 The expedition's naturalist was Richard King, who contributed appendices on meteorology and botany to Back's account of the expedition; he also wrote his own two-volume account of the expedition.